We believe that football is the most powerful tool in the world for inspiring young people to achieve their goals.

 Jack was one of the founders of FBB in 2009 and took part in the first tour to Turkey, Syria and Lebanon.
 He trained on the Civil Service Faststream at the Ministry of Justice and worked as the COO at the Sunday Assembly.
 He leads on FBB’s key operational priorities of strategy, fundraising, finance, recruitment and evaluation and monitoring.
 Jack started FBB as he sees football as the perfect tool to inspire young people to overcome their challenges and achieve their goals.

-Joseph Watfa: Head of Policy and Youth Engagement, Centre Midfielder
+Joseph Watfa: Head of Delivery, Centre Midfielder

 “The power of football is unrivalled, when I play all my problems vanish and while it can divide, more often it brings people together to share countless emotions.
 For me, FBB is about utilizing football’s unifying power and the passion it stirs to engage with people and work towards positive change.”